TX-2/TX-2.github.io/documentation.md

 Roberts' work used a "ring list" representation for drawings.
 This is similar to but not identical to the methods used in Sketchpad and Sketchpad-III (see page 59 of Roberts' thesis).
+We don't have a listing of the program on which the thesis is based, and the thesis does not include code.

 ## Networking {#Networking}